wesselvanree/smooth-scrolling/README.md

   animationDuration: 800,
 };
 ```

 `navigationBreakPoint` is the amount of pixels where the height of the navigation changes.

 `distanceFromTopDesktop` and `distanceFromTopMobile` are the amount of pixels added between the target element and the top of the window.

 Change `animationDuration` to animate faster or slower.

-### Start smooth scrolling
+### Start Smooth Scrolling

 Add the `"js-scroll"` class and add the `href` attribute to a tag.
 For example:

 ```html
 <a class="js-scroll" href="#heading">Heading</a>
 ```

 It also works with classes in the href attribute.

 ```html
 <a class="js-scroll" href=".heading">Heading</a>
 ```

-### Changing timing function
+### Change Timing Function

-You can change the timing function on line 74, the default function is easeOutCubic.
+You can change the timing function on line 66, the default function is easeOutCubic.

 ```javascript
 function timingFunction(t, b, c, d) {